steveseguin/ninjasdk/AI-INTEGRATION.md

 ```
 See [README-NODE.md](README-NODE.md) for detailed Node.js setup.

+> **Viewer workflow tip:** When sharing room links from Node publishers, append `?scene` so viewers land in listen-only mode.
+Keep room and stream identifiers alphanumeric/underscore (the SDK will auto-sanitize other characters).
+If you choose `password: false`, remind viewers to include `&password=0`; with the default password you can share the hashed `sdk.state.streamID` directly without extra parameters.

 ## Core Concepts

 1. **Rooms**: Virtual spaces identified by a string where peers meet